@ibnlanre/portal

 });

-type FormData = InferType<typeof formStore>;
+type FormData = InferType;

 type ProfileData = InferType<typeof formStore, "profile">;